vuejs/test-utils-docs/src/guide/write-easy-test.md

 Vue Test Utils helps you write tests for Vue components.
 However, there's only so much VTU can do.

-Following is a list of suggestions to write code that is easier to test, and to write tests that are meaningful and easier to maintain.
+Following is a list of suggestions to write code that is easier to test, and to write tests that are meaningful and simple to maintain.

 The following list provide general guidance.
 It might come in handy in common scenarios.